powerfulsg/powerfulsg/README.md

-- 👋 Hi, I’m BlackSecOpss.
+- 👋 Hi, I’m Sarthak Gandewar.
 I am Cybersecurity Researcher, and passionate about cybersecurity and penetration testing.
 - 👀 I’m interested in Hacking and Penetration Testing.
 - 🌱 I’m currently pursuing B.Tech in Cybersecurity.
 - 📫 How to reach me = Telegram: @BlackSecOpss.